viraj1995/utopia/README.md

 | Tell \<invocation name>                   | Alexa, Tell Utopia                   |
 | Use \<invocation name>                    | Alexa, Use Utopia                    |

+To just start and see the available features, say:

+**Alexa, start Utopia and help**

 ## To Be Continued...
 I will add more to this as I get farther into the project.